How to Take Advantage of an IV Crush

-The IV crush is a term used by options traders to describe a scenario in which Implied Volatility decreases very quickly in the underlying asset.
-This usually occurs after an important event, such as earnings, or a regulatory announcement.
+The IV crush is a term used by options traders to describe a scenario in which Implied Volatility decreases quickly in the underlying asset.
+This usually occurs after an important event, such as earnings or a regulatory announcement.

 How to Avoid IV Crush

-IV crush is a phenomenon that occurs with surprise announcements, or scheduled releases.
-We track these sorts of events in our Live Interactive Trading Room and this will ensure you are prepared for any upcoming announcements on a stock.
+IV crush is a phenomenon that occurs with surprise announcements or scheduled releases.
+We track these sorts of events in our Live Interactive Trading Room and this will ensure it prepared you for any upcoming announcements on a stock.

 IV Crush Following Company Earnings

-Company information is a closely guarded secret but the quarterly earnings releases are an opportunity for the market to get an update on the company’s performance.
-This can bring good news in the form of stronger revenues or net profit, but it can also bring negative surprises in the form of fines, losses, or adverse changes in investments.
+Company information is a closely guarded secret, but the quarterly earnings releases are an opportunity for the market to get an update on the company’s performance.
+This can bring good news as stronger revenues or net profit, but it can also bring negative surprises as fines, losses, or adverse changes in investments.

-Implied volatility in options will increase ahead of the earnings announcement due to the unknown element and can decrease rapidly following the release.
+Implied volatility in options will increase ahead of the earnings announcement because of the unknown element and can decrease rapidly following the release.

-For example, investors hoping for an earnings beat might buy call options and this will increase the implied volatility.
-If the release showed a lower-than-expected financial performance, the call options will lose a large portion of their extrinsic value.
-This occurs because traders now see less potential for that particular option to reach the strike price in the time to expiry.
+For example, investors hoping for an earnings beat might buy call options, and this will increase the implied volatility.
+If the release showed a lower-than-expected financial performance, the call options will lose much of their extrinsic value.
+This occurs because traders now see less potential for that option to reach the strike price in the time to expiry.

 How to Profit from IV Crush

-Profiting from IV crush is dependent on buying options when the implied volatility is low.
-This can be slightly ahead of an announcement as many will track company earnings a week in advance.
+Profiting from IV crush depends on buying options when the implied volatility is low.
+This can be slightly ahead of an announcement, as many will track company earnings a week in advance.

 The other way to profit is to sell call options just before the announcement.
-This can be a risky strategy, but the majority of options expire worthlessly and some research on the company earnings trends could improve the chance of a reward.
+This can be a risky strategy, but most options expire worthlessly and some research on the company earnings trends could improve the chance of a reward.

 Sellers Beware of Gamma Risk